UnknownSuperficialNight/GDMLinux/README.md

 ./GDMLinux.sh
 ```

+## Uninstall
+I wont make a script here this will be manual since it's so easy just remove the following directorys and files and you are done
+- cache
+- tmp_grim_GDML
+- gum
+- GDMLinux.sh

 ## Author Removal

 If you are the author of one of these mods and you want me to remove your mod make a issue and i will remove it :)

+## Future temp

+Notes it will be awhile till i can get GrimTex working since id have to set up my own delivery of the files since the websites it's hosted on wont work with scripts

 ## Authors